puavo-org/puavo-os/parts/conf/README.md

 Thus, for example, values assigned on the kernel command line overwrite values assigned by hardware quirks.

-The configuration system is initialized by running `puavo-conf-init`, which reads parameter definitions and creates new parameters with default values.
+The configuration system is initialized by running `puavo-conf-update --init`, which reads parameter definitions and creates new parameters with default values.
 The configuration can then be updated by running `puavo-conf-update` which reads parameter overwrites and assigns new values to parameters in the order defined above.